 House Bill No. 2374 amends the Filmed in Oklahoma Act of 2021, focusing on various aspects of film production incentives in the state.
-Key modifications include updated definitions for terms such as "above-the-line personnel," "crew," and "film," with new inclusions like animation and live audience episodic television.
+Key modifications include updated definitions for terms such as "above-the-line personnel," "crew," and "film," with new inclusions like "animation," "documentaries," and "live audience episodic television."
 The bill also introduces a requirement for production companies to withhold Oklahoma income tax on payments to loan-out companies, ensuring that employees performing services in Oklahoma are subject to state taxation.
-Additionally, it establishes a new section mandating the allocation of $35,000 annually for economic impact reviews of the program.
+Additionally, the bill establishes a new section that allocates $35,000 annually for economic impact reviews of the program.

-The bill outlines specific requirements for production companies to qualify for rebate payments, including the submission of applications, proof of payment to local vendors, and evidence of financing.
-It sets forth a tiered system for utilizing apprentices based on the production's Oklahoma expenditures, with a maximum incentive payment of 20% for projects meeting these criteria.
-The legislation aims to enhance the film industry's economic impact in Oklahoma while ensuring compliance with tax regulations and promoting workforce development through apprenticeship opportunities.
-The act is set to take effect on July 1, 2025, with an emergency clause for immediate implementation upon passage.
+The legislation outlines specific requirements for production companies to qualify for rebate payments, including the submission of applications, proof of tax compliance, and evidence of local payments.
+It also sets forth a tiered system for utilizing apprentices based on the production's Oklahoma expenditures, with increasing numbers of apprentices required as expenditures rise.
+The bill aims to enhance the economic impact of film production in Oklahoma while ensuring compliance with state tax laws.
+The act is set to take effect on July 1, 2025, and includes an emergency clause for immediate implementation upon passage.

 House Committee Substitute: 68-3632